navamai/navamai/navamai-vault/Prompts/Create Vite App.md

 3. State management setup (using React hooks)
 4. Local data storage implementation

 Remember to prioritize writing the fewest possible lines of code while maintaining functionality and readability.
-Utilize Tailwind CSS for styling and shadcn/ui components where appropriate to minimize custom CSS.
+Utilize Tailwind CSS for styling and Radix UI components where appropriate to minimize custom CSS.
 Ensure all functionality runs locally in the browser without requiring any cloud services.

 Generate code for the entire app as a markdown formatted response with separate code blocks for each file.
 Each code block should be preceded with a level 2 heading - File: file-name.ext.